• 6 minute read

 Standardization and personalization are two approaches in customer services.
 Many international retail companies are adopting standardized service operations in order to increase efficiency and reduce costs in their businesses.
 However, as our world is shifting from a manufacturing economy to a service and knowledge economy, one size may not fit all, anymore.
 Industry leaders need to step up their game by offering innovative customer services.

 “A standardized service does not fit every situation today.
-Improvisation by frontline employees at the service encounter is crucial to innovation, and,” says Dr. John Lai, Senior Lecturer and Co-director of Master of Science in Management (MiM) programme at CUHK Business School.
+Improvisation by frontline employees at the service encounter is crucial to innovation,” says Dr. John Lai, Senior Lecturer and Co-director of Master of Science in Management (MiM) programme at CUHK Business School.

 For the purpose of the study, the researchers developed an observation template and collected data from multiple sources by conducting interviews, surveys and field observations.